 Here’s how a FICO credit score is broken down: 35% payment history, 30% amounts owed, 15% length of credit history, 10% new credit, and 10% credit mix.

 And when it comes to spending on your credit card to meet a welcome bonus, the “amounts owed” category is what we’re paying attention to.
 This category reflects the total amount of credit you currently owe—or have outstanding.
 But amount owed also reflects the ratio of your current outstanding debt to your set credit limit.
 You might know your “amounts owed” as your utilization ratio—which is just your ratio of amounts owed.

 If you’re spending a lot on your credit card to earn your welcome bonus, your credit utilization might be too high—and your credit score will suffer because of it.
 In general, you don’t want to have your credit utilization ratio above 30% at any point in a billing cycle.
 But if you spend more to meet a welcome bonus, you could easily tip your utilization ratio over this point and seriously ding your credit score.

 Not all business credit card bonuses fit every kind of small business owner.
 If you only spend a little each month on your credit card, chances are that the best credit card bonus on the market is one that you’ll never actually meet without overextending your business to get there.

 With that being said, there is a credit card bonus that can perfectly fit your spending habits.

 To find that bonus, know what your average monthly spend is before you start your research.
-If you usually spend about $5,000 in 3 months, then there are a few great business credit card bonuses out there for you—like the Business Gold Rewards Card from American Express, the Capital One Spark Cash for Business, or the Chase Ink Plus.
+If you usually spend about $5,000 in 3 months, then there are a few great business credit card bonuses out there for you—like the Chase Ink Business Preferred.